 - Does the property management agreement automatically renew, and how is it terminated by either party?

 - Will they give you a list of properties they manage so you can drive by and see their work in action?

 4 Red flags to watch out for

 Believe it or not, a company can tick all of the boxes above and still end up being a bad property management company.
 That’s because they might be good at telling you what you want to hear, then doing the exact opposite once the contract is signed and they’re collecting their fees.

 Watch for these four red flags to help avoid being victimized by a bad property manager:

 - Unprofessional behavior or appearance – Remember, they’re representing you as a professional real estate investor.

 - Maintain normal business hours only – An emergency can come up at any time on any day.
 If a property manager isn’t reachable around-the-clock, 365 days a year, move on to the next one.

 If worse comes to worst, you may need to file a complaint or a lawsuit against your bad property manager.
-While each state regulates property managers in different ways, here are some of the best ways to deal with a bad property manager:
+While each state regulates property managers in different ways, here are some ways to deal with a bad property manager: